Long Island Solar Installation Pros

 Commercial Solar on Long Island

 Commercial solar on Long Island is a financial decision before it is an environmental one.
-The preliminary planning review walks through the cost stack — current federal commercial solar incentives (verified at the time of your project rather than assumed), accelerated depreciation, NYSERDA where it applies, demand charges, and PSEG Long Island commercial net metering — and helps you compare proposals from licensed commercial solar contractors.
-We do not act as the EPC or contractor; final design, structural review, permitting, and interconnection are handled by the licensed contractor you select.
+During your consultation we walk through the cost stack — current federal commercial solar incentives (verified at the time of your project rather than assumed), accelerated depreciation, NYSERDA where it applies, demand charges, and PSEG Long Island commercial net metering — so you can weigh the business case with real numbers.
+As a licensed installer, we handle the final design, structural review, permitting, and interconnection ourselves.

 Commercial solar is a financial decision first